 Log on to MyChart and from the top menu, go to the More section and select the appropriate option.

 Yes.
 You can access the full web-based version of MyChart from your mobile device.
 You can also download a free MyChart app from the iPhone App Store or Android Market by searching for MyChart.
 After download, select Johns Hopkins Medicine from the appís phone book.
 Note that not all MyChart features are available in the app.

 Appointments and Messaging

-You can submit a request to schedule an appointment with your primary care physician and with providers you have seen in the past two years at participating Johns Hopkins Medicine facilities.
+You can submit a request to schedule an appointment with your primary care physician and with providers you have seen in the past three years at participating Johns Hopkins Medicine facilities.
 You will receive a notification message in MyChart once the appointment is scheduled, or you will be contacted by the providerís office for further information.

-Most providers you have seen in the past two years at a participating Johns Hopkins Medicine facility will be listed.
+Most providers you have seen in the past three years at a participating Johns Hopkins Medicine facility will be listed.
 If your provider is not listed, contact the providerís office directly.

 You can cancel right up until the time of your scheduled appointment.
 However, in order to allow us to serve all of our patients as efficiently as possible, we request that you provide at least 24 hours notice if you cannot keep your appointment, and that you contact your providerís office directly by telephone if you need to cancel less than 24 hours in advance.
 Please follow the cancellations policies established by your provider.